After Epstein fallout, Acosta’s critics warn of ‘troubling’ lack of resources for trafficking victims

 "It's unnecessary because the [Labor Department] has the ability to investigate these things," said Erika Gonzalez, a senior attorney at the Los Angeles-based Coalition to Abolish Slavery & Trafficking, or CAST.
 "Under this administration, we apparently no longer give survivors the benefit of the doubt."

-If approved by U.S. Citizenship and Immigration Services (USCIS), a T-visa recipient can apply for permanent residence after three years, according to the USCIS website.
+If approved by U.S. Citizenship and Immigration Services, a T-visa recipient can apply for permanent residency after three years, according to the USCIS website.